Content

 Vardenafil (generic for Levitra® or Staxyn®)

 Another option is our hard mints.
-These chewable ED meds contain the same active ingredients in Cialis, Levitra and Staxyn but at personalized dosages.
+These chewable ED meds contain the same active ingredients as Cialis, Levitra, and Staxyn but at personalized dosages.

-ED isn’t always just a sexual health concern — it might be related to a mental health issue.
-Many guys also suffer from low self-esteem, anxiety and depression, which could be contributing to their ED.
+ED isn’t always just a sexual health concern.
+It might be related to a mental health issue.
+Low self-esteem, anxiety, and depression could be contributing factors to ED.

-Making matters worse, men with sexual performance anxiety can experience a negative feedback loop, as anxiety about sex turns into anxiety about not being able to get an erection.
+Making matters worse, men with sexual performance anxiety may experience a negative feedback loop, as anxiety about sex turns into anxiety about not being able to get an erection.

-Mental health support can make a huge difference in your bedroom performance and overall quality of life — and there are many types of therapy to choose from.
+If this sounds like you, know that mental health support can make a huge difference in your bedroom performance and overall quality of life, and there are many types of therapy from which you can choose.

-Healthy lifestyle habits are instrumental to sexual wellness.
+Healthy lifestyle habits are instrumental to sexual wellness and are among the best ways to cure ED—or at least manage it better.
 With so many lifestyle-related factors that can play a role in the development of ED, it’s important to engage in habits like these:

 Moving your body.
 Regular exercise benefits cardiovascular, respiratory and musculoskeletal health and helps support a healthy weight.
 If you have overweight or obesity, you have a higher risk of developing ED and other sexual health issues.
 Aim for 30 minutes of moderate-intensity aerobic exercise at least five times a week.

 Managing stress.
-We’re all stressed, but how you handle it matters.
-Manage stress by journaling, exercising, spending time in nature, getting professional therapy or leaning on your support system.
+We all face stressors, but how you handle your stress matters.
+Manage stress by journaling, exercising, spending time in nature, getting professional therapy, or leaning on your support system.

 Getting enough sleep.
 Sleep experts recommend adults get at least seven hours of sleep per night.
-To improve your odds of catching Zs, try going to bed and waking up at the same time every day.
+To help you catch enough Zs, try going to bed and waking up at the same time every day.
 Prepare a sleep-promoting environment and only use your bed for sleep and sex.
-Avoid technology before falling asleep, and use white noise machines or blackout curtains if needed.
+Avoid interacting with technology before falling asleep, and use white noise machines or blackout curtains if needed.

 Speaking to a healthcare professional.
-Yeah, it’s awkward to talk to your provider about stuff like this, but you’re not telling them anything they haven’t heard before.
-A healthcare professional is also your best bet for sound medical advice and getting the treatment you need.
+A healthcare professional is a great resource for sound medical advice and getting the treatment you need.

 Getting an appropriate prescription medication.
 Your provider may recommend a PDE5 inhibitor or other medication, which requires a prescription.
 They can also help you recognize side effects or indications that you need another option.